cloudposse-archives/turf/README.md

   --delete
 ```

-You can also run using the current AWS credentials (rather than assume a role):
+You can also run using the current AWS credentials (rather than assuming a role):

 ```sh
 turf aws \